Governance Statement

 The Admissions Team plays a key role in the School’s admissions process, supported by staff trained or experienced in higher education admissions.
 Their responsibilities include:

-• Work closely with the Marketing Team to ensure a positive applicant journey.
+• Collaborating with the Marketing Team to ensure a positive applicant journey.

-• Promote access, engage in outreach activities, and participate in open days.
+• Promoting access through outreach activities and participation in open days.

-• Provide excellent customer service and represent the School professionally.
+• Providing excellent customer service and professionally representing the School.

-• Address all pre-application queries, including those related to UCAS, CAS, and visas.
+• Addressing all pre-application queries, including those related to UCAS, CAS, and visas.

-• Record and track all queries and applications according to School regulations and policies.
+• Recording and tracking all queries and applications in line with School regulations and policies.

-• Collaborate with undergraduate and postgraduate programme and module teams to understand entry requirements and address queries.
+• Working with undergraduate and postgraduate programme teams to understand entry requirements and resolve queries.

-• Manage offers, pre-contract information, contracts, registration, and enrolment.
+• Managing offers, pre-contract information, contracts, registration, and enrolment processes.

-• Collate metrics for reporting and continuous improvement.
+• Collecting metrics for reporting and driving continuous improvement.

 This rule outlines the Admissions Team's comprehensive duties, ensuring they provide a seamless experience for prospective students and maintain high standards in service and compliance.
 It also underscores the importance of collaboration with other teams and adherence to School regulations.